HSBNE-Archive/Policy/Membership/MembershipLevels.md

 TBA

+# How it works!

+This doens't replace or remove the exec, this supliments the exec to try and maintain the be excelent hackerspace culture

 **Level 1 Member

 This memeber is exactly that.
 A memeber, they have no voting rights, they have basic access to all HSBNE Facilities.